 The actual operating time can be different from the estimated time, depending on how you are using the computer.
-If the actual operating time is much less than the estimated time, initialize the battery (see "Initializing the Battery Pack" in Chapter 3 for instructions).
+If the actual operating time is much less than the estimated time, initialize the battery.

 DVD Drive Problems

 The DVD drive cannot read a disc.